-This feature is part of a commemoration for Pride Month during the month of June.
+This feature is part of the ACLU of Florida's "LGBTQ+ Youth Activist Project" commemorating Pride Month during the month of June.

 Imagine a world where you have a hard say about how resources are allocated and what policies are prioritized – a world where, ultimately, you are free to be you.